 Ms. Lendon is an internationally experienced general counsel with over 20 years' experience in the mining and telecom industries.
-Ms. Lendon is the founder and Chief General Counsel of Scalable General Counsel.
+Ms. Lendon is currently the Senior VP, General Counsel of Greenlane Renewables Inc. and is the founder and Chief General Counsel of Scalable General Counsel.
 Previously, she was Chief General Counsel and Corporate Secretary of Primero Mining Corp. from 2012 to 2018.
-Ms. Lendon was Senior Vice President, Corporate Services, Chief Legal Officer and Corporate Secretary of Hudbay Minerals Inc. from 2008 to 2011, and prior to that was Chief Counsel, Canada and Chief Privacy Officer (Canada) of AT&T. Ms. Lendon is a graduate of the Institute of Corporate Directors - Rotman School of Management Directors Education Program (2011) and has previously served on other not-for-profit and public boards.
+Ms. Lendon was Senior VP, Corporate Services, Chief Legal Officer and Corporate Secretary of Hudbay Minerals Inc. from 2008 to 2011, and prior to that was Chief Counsel, Canada, and Chief Privacy Officer (Canada) of AT&T Inc. Ms. Lendon is a graduate of the Institute of Corporate Directors - Rotman School of Management Directors Education Program (2011).
+Ms. Lendon is a director of Kuya Silver Corporation and has previously served on other not-for-profit and public boards.
 She holds a Master of Laws from Osgoode Hall Law School (2000), a Master of Business Administration from the Richard Ivey School of Business (1988) and a Bachelor of Laws from University of Western Ontario (1988).